lit/lit.dev/packages/lit-dev-content/site/docs/ssr/client-api.md

 const update = (data) => render(myTemplate(data), document.body);
 ```

-## Lit elements
+## Lit components
-When LitElements are server rendered, their shadow root contents are emitted inside a `<template shadowroot>`, also known as a [Declarative Shadow Root](https://web.dev/declarative-shadow-dom/), a new browser feature that is shipping in [Chrome](https://developer.chrome.com/blog/new-in-chrome-90/#declarative).
+When Lit components are server rendered, their shadow root contents are emitted inside a `<template shadowroot>`, also known as a [Declarative Shadow Root](https://web.dev/declarative-shadow-dom/), a new browser feature that is [shipping in Chrome](https://developer.chrome.com/blog/new-in-chrome-90/#declarative).
 Declarative shadow roots automatically attach their contents to a shadow root on the template's parent element when parsed.
 For browsers that do not yet implement declarative shadow root, there is a [`template-shadowroot` polyfill](https://github.com/webcomponents/template-shadowroot), described below.

 Because the `hydrate` function above does not descend into shadow roots, it only works on one scope of the DOM at a time.
 To hydrate `LitElement` shadow roots, load the `lit/experimental-hydrate-support.js` module, which installs support for `LitElement` automatically hydrating itself when it detects it was server-rendered with declarative shadow DOM.
 This module should be loaded before the `lit` module is loaded, to ensure hydration support is properly installed.

-Put together, an HTML page that was server rendered and containing LitElements in the main document might look like this:
+Put together, an HTML page that was server rendered and containing Lit components in the main document might look like this:

 ```js
 import {render} from '@lit-labs/ssr/lib/render-with-global-dom-shim.js';